Brawijaya (train)

-Brawijaya is an Indonesian passenger train with executive and priority class service it is operated by Kereta Api Indonesia which between Gambir & Malang via Semarang Tawang & Blitar.
+Brawijaya train is an Indonesian passenger train with executive and priority class service it is operated by Kereta Api Indonesia which between Gambir and Malang via Semarang Tawang and Blitar.

 The train runs only once daily each way from Jakarta to Malang via Semarang & Blitar around 881 km in 12 hours, 2 minutes on afternoon schedule, also the Brawijaya train support for the Gajayana that which via Yogyakarta at evening schedule.

 Branding

 The name Brawijaya comes from the king of the same name that who ruled Majapahit Empire.
 Brawijaya is only known in the babad manuscripts and secondary sources created long after the fall of Majapahit (such as Babad Tanah Jawi or Serat Kandha) and isn't known in primary historical evidence (such as inscriptions).

 History

 On 10 March 2021, the Brawijaya train was launched by KAI in Gambir station to assist the tasks of previously operating trains such as the Jayabaya train in the Semarang–Surabaya corridor, Majapahit train and Matarmaja train in the Semarang–Surakarta corridor where all three services are on the northern route of Java, and Gajayana in the Jakarta–Purwokerto–Malang corridor from the southern route of Java Island which is the main route of the corridor.

 The Brawijaya train also indirectly replaced the position of the Bangunkarta train service which previously served the Surabaya Gubeng Station–Gambir Station route via the northern Java route (Solo Jebres Station–Gundih Station–Semarang Tawang Station) with executive class, but the Bangunkarta train route was also shortened to Jombang Station and Pasar Senen Station and diverted to the southern Java route (Purwokerto–Yogyakarta–Solo Balapan) with executive and economy classes.

-Upon arrival in Malang, the Brawijaya train set will be used for the Arjuno Express train service with the Malang–Surabaya Gubeng route and vice versa.
+Upon arrival in Malang, the Brawijaya train set will be used for the Arjuno Express service with the Malang–Surabaya Gubeng and vice versa.

 The Brawijaya train journey covers a distance of 881 km (547 mil) in about 12 hours 55 minutes and the Brawijaya train added a stop at Cikarang railway station starting 1 March 2022.

 As of mid-May 2023, before the implementation of the train schedule (Gapeka 2023), the Brawijaya train was transferred to Operational Area VIII Surabaya from Operational Area I Jakarta, and its trainsets were transferred to the Malang Train Depot.
 This was due to the arrival of two new trains in Gapeka 2023, namely the Argo Semeru and Pandalungan, both of which are under operational ownership of Jakarta Operational Area I.

 Starting 3 May 2024, the Brawijaya train has been using the New Image light steel executive trainsets, inherited from the Sembrani.
 The Sembrani train has now acquired stainless steel trainsets from the Argo Bromo Anggrek.